TravelMapping/HighwayData/hwy_data/PER/perpe/README.md

   * PE-5NB's route thru Yurimaguas is from the 2016 district map.
 * PE-5ND
 * PE-5NE
+* PE-5NG
+  * PE-5NG's route thru Camporredondo is from the 2016 district map.
+  * PE-5NG's route thru Cohechan is from the 2016 Lonya Chico district map.
 * PE-5NH [is signed as HU-106](https://www.google.com/maps/@-9.3829245,-75.0315072,3a,15.9y,18.92h,92.61t/data=!3m6!1e1!3m4!1s97jhUMR0aSXS__pEe-6XHQ!2e0!7i16384!8i8192?entry=ttu) (its pre-2015 designation).
   * PE-5NH's east end is from the 2022 departmental map, but it may be off by a block or two.
 * PE-08B thru Soritor (the west end is unclear)